-Setting up the hostname.
-We use the domain www.seedlablenext.com to host the server program.
-Since we only use one VM for this lab, we map this hostname to localhost (127.0.0.1).
-This can be achieved by adding the following entry to the /etc/hosts file.
+About the web server.
+We use the domain www.seedlab-hashlen.com to host the server program.
+In our VM, we map this hostname to the web server container (10.9.0.80).
+This can be achieved by adding the following entry to the /etc/hosts file (please add it if the entry is not in the VM).